 Residual risk score

-Residual risk score reflects your final assessment of the vendor’s risk after considering mitigating controls and review findings.
-You assign the residual risk score when you finalize the security review, capturing the outcome of your evaluation.
+Residual risk score reflects your assessment of the vendor’s risk after considering mitigating controls and assessment findings.
+The assessment owner can assign a residual risk score per assessment when finalizing the assessment, capturing the outcome of evaluation.
+The score is displayed on the assessment detail page header and as a filter for the assessment table.